 There’s not much in the way of consumer goods that can’t be connected to WiFi these days.
 A walk through your local home goods store and you’ll find everything from coffee makers and toasters to watches and hydration-monitoring water bottles with internet connectivity capabilities.
 The Internet of Things (IoT) is changing how people use their daily devices and live their lives, including how we eat, sleep, exercise and more.
 In recent years, the market has seen an increase in the number of devices that monitor our daily activities, particularly through wearable technology.

+Last two decades have seen an unprecedented increase in the wearable technology usage.
+U.S. adults used nearly 77 million wearable devices in 2017, according to an estimate.
+Sales of wearable technology are expected to surge in the coming years, with the market set to reach $150 billion by 2027, according to market research and business intelligence firm IDTechEX.
+The research firm found that consumers pointed to healthier eating, smarter exercising and easier access to healthcare among the perks of wearable technology.
 Wearable technology is not a new concept—it’s been used for decades in the healthcare world, in devices like hearing aids, insulin pumps, and pace makers.
 However, since the release of Fitbit more than ten years ago, electronic wearables have taken off in the consumer market.
 Consumers want wearables that can help them monitor their health as well as entertain, all while looking sleek and sophisticated.
 They’re not only a personal device but often a fashion statement, too.

 Functionality of Wearable Devices